soda3x/ArmaReforgerServerTool/README.md

 ## As of the Ground Support update, listen servers can be created!
 Rejoice!

+If you are just wanting to create a server for your mates to play on, you no longer need this tool :)

 ## Features

 Create Arma Reforger Dedicated Servers on Windows with this easy to use GUI tool!